 According to Dr. Lane, clinical trials have been performed successfully in his leg Brown 1 year ago.
 Previously, Mr. Brown was 3 doctors announced that he needed surgery to remove a gangrenous leg.

-The man had two children were peripheral vascular disease, leading to the formation of a thrombus (clot) in the arteries near the knee, causing severe congestion of blood supply to the leg from the knee down.
+causing severe congestion of blood supply to the leg from the knee down.
 Dr. Lane said: "At the time, Brown had his foot numbness and became cold and white as anemia.
 The necrotic lesions formed on the feet and toes. "

 With no hope leg amputated, Mr Brown agreed to participate in the testing of new techniques.

 Doctors implanted femoral artery in patients with a small device with pen, called Peripheral Access Device (PAD), that "access peripheral devices."
 The device is connected to a pump Blood placed outside the body.
-Then, the patient's blood is pumped through the leg with a high pressure, helps increase blood flow to the leg 2.5 times the amount of blood pumped from the heart, thereby stimulating the development of new blood vessels.

 In a statement, Dr. Lane said: "After 50 hours of pumping is done in 5 days, the patient's leg had become warmer and rosy again.
 The feeling in the legs also significant recovery and ulcers on the feet and toes began to heal faster. "